getsentry/sentry-dotnet/docs/api/index.md

 Assembly names are equal to the NuGet package that contains the assembly.

-For example, the [Dsn](Sentry.Dsn.html) class mentions:
+For example, the @Sentry.Dsn class mentions:

 > `Assembly: Sentry.dll`

 This means the type resides in the NuGet package [Sentry](https://www.nuget.org/packages/Sentry)

-Looking at [SentryLoggerProvider](Sentry.Extensions.Logging.SentryLoggerProvider.html), you'll notice:
+Looking at @Sentry.Extensions.Logging.SentryLoggerProvider you'll notice:

 > `Assembly: Sentry.Extensions.Logging.dll`